shivaylamba/developer.adobe.com/docs/TESTING-CI-CD.md

     [adobe/helix-cli#582](https://github.com/adobe/helix-cli/issues/582)
 - [Calibre](https://calibreapp.com) can be used for thresholds for different environments which can be used.
 A [micro service is already wrapping it in helix](https://github.com/adobe/helix-perf).
-- Test against runtime and test against simulation.
-Each function is not going throwing any exception.
-Once you know code is running as it should, or functionally it is doing what it is suppose to.
 - Test new code on new strain where it will see no actual traffic.
-- Fuzzy dom comparison tool: Wildcard comparison can be done.